miamatriarx/miamatriarx/readme.md

 ## 💎 Contributors 🚀

-A special thank you to all the wonderful [authors](https://github.com/miamatriarx/miamatriarx/blob/main/authors.md) and [contributors](https://github.com/miamatriarx/miamatriarx/blob/main/contributors.md) who contributed to this project, as well as notable [acknowledgements](https://github.com/miamatriarx/miamatriarx/blob/main/acknowledgements.md).
-If you would like to contribute have a look at our [code of conduct](https://github.com/miamatriarx/miamatriarx/blob/main/docs/code_of_conduct.md) and [contributing](https://github.com/miamatriarx/miamatriarx/blob/main/contributing.md) documentation.
+A special thank you to all the [authors](https://github.com/miamatriarx/miamatriarx/blob/main/authors.md) and [contributors](https://github.com/miamatriarx/miamatriarx/blob/main/contributors.md) who contributed to this project, as well as notable [acknowledgements](https://github.com/miamatriarx/miamatriarx/blob/main/acknowledgements.md).
+If you would like to contribute have a look at our [code of conduct](https://github.com/miamatriarx/miamatriarx/blob/main/docs/code_of_conduct.md) and [contributing](https://github.com/miamatriarx/miamatriarx/blob/main/contributing.md).

 ![Contributors](https://contrib.rocks/image?repo=miamatriarx/miamatriarx)